BillyBrinks/DCCRoller/README.md

 10: If inventory contains either a sling or a dart-based weapon, rolls for amount of rocks or darts (ammo) and adds to inventory

 11: Rolls for instance's ability scores, and stores their associated dice modifiers.

+The file in which these functions are called is Character.py.